Axia-Tech/AXIA-wiki/docs/maintain/axialunar/maintain-guides-how-to-validate-axialunar.md

 - **Value bonded** - How much LUNAR from the Stash account you want to bond/stake.
 Note that you do not need to bond all of the LUNAR in that account.
 Also note that you can always bond _more_ LUNAR later.
 However, _withdrawing_ any bonded amount requires the duration of the unbonding period.
 On AXIALunar, the unbonding period is 7 days.
-On AXIACoin, the planned unbonding period is 28 days.
+On AXIA, the planned unbonding period is 28 days.
 - **Payment destination** - The account where the rewards from validating are sent.
 More info [here](../../learn/learn-staking.md#reward-distribution).
-Starting with runtime version v2023 natively included in client version [0.9.3](https://github.com/axia-tech/axiasolar/releases/tag/v0.9.3), payouts can go to any custom address.
+Starting with runtime version v2023 natively included in client version [0.9.3](https://github.com/axia-tech/AXIA/releases/tag/v0.9.3), payouts can go to any custom address.
 If you'd like to redirect payments to an account that is neither the controller nor the stash account, set one up.
 Note that it is extremely unsafe to set an exchange address as the recipient of the staking rewards.